-- an appointed person to take charge of first-aid arrangements
+- Appointed person to take charge of first-aid arrangements

-Under The Energy Performance of Buildings Regulations 2007, air conditioning systems must undertake regular energy inspections.
-The regularity of these depends on the weight and number of units, so:
+Under the Energy Performance of Buildings Regulations 2007, air conditioning systems must have regular energy inspections.
+How often these take place depends on the weight and number of units:

-Every 12 months – buildings over 3kg refrigerant, usually 1 – 15 air conditioning units
+- Every 3 months – buildings over 300kg refrigerant, usually more than 75 air conditioning units.

-Every 3 months – buildings over 300kg refrigerant, usually more than 75 air conditioning units
+- Every 12 months – buildings over 3kg refrigerant, usually 1 – 15 air conditioning units.

 The inspections must be carried out by an approved inspector, and should take into account design, installation and operation of the system.

-Although all these rules and regulations may seem overwhelming and complex, by creating a detailed compliance maintenance checklist, with clear dates to work towards, you can be assured that your entire business is compliant.
-MSL’s Compliance Maintenance Services can help you create and maintain a fully comprehensive checklist, as well as carry out any checks, inspections and maintenance when needed.
+These rules and regulations may seem overwhelming and complex.
+However, by creating a detailed compliance maintenance checklist, with clear dates to work towards, you can be assured that your entire business is compliant.
+MSL’s Compliance Maintenance Services can help you create and maintain a fully comprehensive checklist, as well as carry out any checks, inspections and maintenance as and when needed.

 If you are interested in finding out more about how our services can keep your business compliant, get in touch with us on 0333 1234450.